App-vNext/Polly/docs/chaos/index.md

 ## Chaos strategies (a.k.a Monkey strategies)

-Chaos strategies (or Monkey strategies as we call them) are in essence a [Resilience strategy](../strategies/index.md#built-in-strategies), which means, as a *Resilience Strategy* is the minimum unit of resilience for Polly, a *Monkey Strategy* is the minimum unit of chaos for Simmy.
+Chaos strategies (or Monkey strategies as we call them) are in essence a [Resilience strategy](../strategies/index.md#built-in-strategies), which means, as a *Resilience Strategy* is the minimum unit of resilience for Polly, a *Chaos Strategy* is the minimum unit of chaos for Simmy.

 ### Built-in strategies